shanali9008/ai-technical-interview-platform/README.md

 An AI-powered technical interview system that plans an interview around a candidate's resume and a job description, conducts it turn by turn, evaluates each answer in real time, and produces a structured hiring report at the end.

-> **Status: Work in progress.** This is an active learning/portfolio project, not a finished product currently improving.
+> **Status: Version 1.0 (MVP)** This project is actively being improved with planned features including voice interviews, persistent storage, Docker support, and cloud deployment.

 ---